Madrid Metro: Station design and setup

 Another system is where there is one island platform with one side platform.
 This system is used in two stations on lines 2 and 4 as termini, and three stations on Lines 7, 9, and 10 where it is required for passengers to change to smaller trains to continue their journeys, normally to towns outside Madrid like Alcobendas or Coslada.
 This is done so the island platform can be used for passengers to change easily between trains.
-In the latter three stations, the island platform is equipped with fare gates in order for tickets to be validated for travel between fare zones.
+In the latter three stations, the island platform is equipped with fare gates for tickets to be validated for travel between fare zones.
 These stations are: